stream-project/ontology/CQs.md

 8. Which instrument is equipped with a STEM detector?
 9. List of Detectors(Samplers in SSN ontology).
 10. Which Equipment(Observer in MatVoc ontology) has gas injection system?
+11. What are the types of FEI ‎Strata 400S gas injection ‎system (GIS)?‎